Breitburn Energy Partners to sell equity, notes to EIG Global Energy Partners

-NEW YORK, March 29 (Reuters) - Breitburn Energy Partners LP said on Sunday that it would sell $1 billion of convertible preferred units and senior secured notes in private offerings to investment funds managed by EIG Global Energy Partners and other purchasers.
+NEW YORK (Reuters) - Breitburn Energy Partners LP said on Sunday that it would sell $1 billion of convertible preferred units and senior secured notes in private offerings to investment funds managed by EIG Global Energy Partners and other purchasers.

 The offerings are expected to close on April 8, according to a statement.